Skip to content

 VersioningVersioned by API versionUnversioned, allowing you to upgrade your integration without changing your webhook endpoint configuration

 The following is an example of an v1.billing.meter.error_report_triggered event.
+The data hash below won’t be accessible in the event notification sent to the destination.
 The related_object field includes the id of the object, but doesn’t include the object record itself.

 Example snapshot event payload